brcsomnath/adversarial-scrubber/README.md

 DIAL and PAN16 datasets were generated using this open-source [project](https://github.com/yanaiela/demog-text-removal).

 The Biographies corpus was retrieved from this [project](https://github.com/Microsoft/biosbias).

+Please cite the respective paper if you're using the any of the above data.

 Demo for the project is provided for Wizard dataset. <br>
 Run the following command to prepare the data in the format required in our project.